Developer(s) – Snowcastle Games

 Originality – 7/10

-Though Earthlock draws a lot of inspiration from many different sources of fantasy and science fiction, as well as many classic series’ of RPGs, it still has a unique level of conceptual design that does well to make it stand out from a great deal of games; most notably in it’s character and enemy designs.
-Or example, in most Final Fantasy games, most, if not all of the main party, is made of humans, but in this game, almost every playable character is member to an entirely different species, and it makes the game seem extremely diverse in that respect.
+Though Earthlock draws a lot of inspiration from many different sources of fantasy and science fiction, as well as many classic series’ of RPGs, it still has a unique level of conceptual design that does well to make it stand out from a lot of games; most notably in its character and enemy designs.
+For example, in most Final Fantasy games, most, if not all of the main party, are made of humans, but in this game, almost every playable character is a member of an entirely different species, and it makes the game seem extremely diverse in that respect.

 Overall, Earthlock was a very enjoyable game to play, and I would recommend it to any fan of the turn-based RPG formula.
 It has a massive abundance in gameplay and diversity in conceptual design, in addition to an intriguing story that does well to keep players gripped from start to finish.